znicholls/example/README.rst

 #. test that the test passes and code coverage is 100% by running `make test`
 #. add travis, `.travis.yml`
+#. enable travis and codecov (TODO: add instructions)
-#. push, check that CI runs and passes
+#. push check that CI runs and passes and that a code coverage report is generated

+--- End of minimal setup ---

 #. sphinx